 Do more of what works less of what doesn't.
 And so, I've been reevaluating, and I found that the core principles of that business are the same, they haven't changed.
 I'm like, Oh my gosh, this is amazing.
 Now the marketing has come online a little bit more.
 But that business model, we don't even need to use Facebook, we can use it.
 But there are like four or five other super, super inexpensive, and scalable mechanisms to market that business.
 It's awesome.
 And I love it.

 I just want to encourage you that first of all, you can do this.

 We're in the middle of this crazy global pandemic thing but business is doing just fine, businesses rocking and rolling.

 If you want to talk, we're offering free strategy sessions.
-We do have a coaching program, where we'll help you walk through starting up your next or your first business, we'll make sure that it's optimized for you.
-And there's a couple of different options for that. if you are an introvert-extrovert, what your strengths are, what you enjoy, what you're good at.
-What do people say you're really good at.
+We do have a coaching program, where we'll help you walk through starting up your next or your first business, and we'll make sure that it's optimized for you.
+And there are a couple of different options for that. if you are an introvert-extrovert, what your strengths are, what do you enjoy, and what you're good at?
+What do people say you're really good at?
 And I'll show you what my absolute top business model is.
 And I'll show you how to exactly match it with your skills and how to help you make your first 5,000 bucks within four weeks or so sometimes sooner, sometimes a week or two later, but not four months.